-Protocols with memory.
 DFAs are abstract machines with a limited amount of memory (encoded by the states of the automaton).
-Adding a (finite) stack amounts to enriching the automaton with an unlimited memory component.
+Adding a (finite) stack as discussed earlier amounts to enriching the automaton with an unlimited memory component.
 Modelling this memory as a stack is just one of many options.
-Besides stacks, we may consider a variety of abstract data types (ADTs) such as, for instance, sets or lists.
-Every ADT comes with a set of basic operations (push(x) and pop in the case of a stack) and functions (topto return the top element on a stack, for example).1 In the sequel, we are going to discuss several examples that motivate different choices for ADTs as memory components on top of our basic DFA-based model.
+Besides stacks, we may consider a variety of abstract data types (ADTs) such as, for instance, sets or lists [1].
+We call the set of objects that can be stored in memory the memory alphabet.
+Every ADT comes with a set of basic operations (push(x)and pop in the case of a stack) and functions (top to return the top element on a stack, for example).
+A recent formalisation of a complex protocol with memory in dynamic logic (DL), namely a protocol for inquiry-oriented dialogues based on Ginzburg's dialogue gameboard [5], suggests that the usual DL program constructors provide an adequate language to combine these basic operations.

+In the following sections, we are going to discuss several examples that motivate different choices for ADTs as memory components on top of our basic DFA-based model.

-Protocols with a stack of sets.
-As some authors have noticed [6, 2], when successive queries are asked within a single turn, a protocol with a simple stack is not always correct.
-This is illustrated by the following example (adapted from [2]):
+5 Protocols with a stack of sets

+As some authors have noticed [8, 3], when successive queries are asked within a single turn, a protocol with a simple stack is not always correct.
+This is illustrated by the following example (adapted from [3]):